DeepRank/deeprank2/docs/source/installation.md

 You can use the provided YML file for creating a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) via [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), containing the latest stable release of DeepRank2 and all its dependencies.
 This will install the CPU-only version of DeepRank2 on Python 3.10.
 Note that this will not work for MacOS.
-Do the [Manual Installation](#manual-installation) instead.
+Do the [manual installation](#manual-installation) instead.

 ```bash
 # Create the environment